 What is the 3M Combat Arms Earplugs Lawsuit About?

 - 3M knew as early as 2000 – before the earplugs became a standard issue, there were flaws in the design.

 - The short stem of the inverted cone did not fit deep enough into the ear canal to block all dangerous decibel levels.

 - 3M tried to keep other companies from selling better and more effective earplugs.

 - The defective design needlessly put members of our armed forces in harm’s way.

 Symptoms of hearing damage from the defective earplugs include:

-- Tinnitus – Commonly referred to as a constant “ringing in the ears,” the exact sound sufferers hear ranges from crickets, hissing, and screeching, to buzzing, ringing, and the roar of an ocean wave.
-With most cases, the sound is constant, but may appear louder or quieter depending on how much noise is in the room.
+- Tinnitus – commonly referred to as a constant “ringing in the ears,” the exact sound sufferers hear ranges from crickets, hissing, and screeching, to buzzing, ringing, and the roar of an ocean wave.
+In most cases, the sound is constant but may appear louder or quieter depending on how much noise is in the room.
 In rare cases, tinnitus sounds may pulse in time with one’s heartbeat or repeat a musical loop over and over again.